 Partial differential equations, Fourier series, boundary value problems, Bessel functions, Legendre polynomials.
 Offered via Southwestern's virtual classroom from Southern Adventist University.
+Credits: 3 Prerequisites: MATH 321 Semester Offered: Fall, odd years

 MATH 341: Geometry

 This course is a study of Euclidean and non-Euclidean geometry.
 The course is taught within a historical context with a chronological introduction to the history of geometry.
 The mathematics from ancient times to calculus, together with selected topics from the history of modern mathematics.
 Offered via Southwestern's virtual classroom from Southern Adventist University.